 So, my strategy for you is to get out and make those offers now while homes are sitting.

-Interest rates might be higher now than at the end of the year, if they start lowering them as we go into a recession.
+Interest rates might be higher now than at the end of the year – that is, if they start lowering them as we go into a recession.
 But you’re going to get about the same value.
 Interest rates are already down to 6.34%, which is a full point below what it was a month ago.

-We’re still in a standstill just as we have been for a while now.
+Yes, we’re still in a standstill.
+Just as we have been for a while now.
 And that’s why supply is building, and homes aren’t moving.
 Prices have moderated, and in some areas, we’ve seen double digit price drops.
-And interestingly, the areas with price drops by double digits have seen transactions pick up.
+And as expected, the areas with price drops by double digits have seen transactions pick up.

-So, if you wait, then you’ll see the same thing.
-When the prices drop, transactions will pick up and you’ll be in a more competitive environment when that happens.
+As I said, though, if you wait for prices to drop, transactions will pick up and you’ll be in a much more competitive environment when that happens.
 So, take advantage now.
 Make an offer that makes sense and that’s affordable for you.

 Huge steals in DFW are gone – the economy is too strong for that.
 But you can be strategic and come in 10 to 20% below what they’re asking and see if you can get traction on an offer.

 Sellers, you get to make it up on the buy side.
 Recently, I saw where we were under contract with a seller for many months and it was for a higher price.
-So, they had to lower their price by $15K, and then they immediately got the home under contract.
+So, they had to lower their price by $15K, but then they immediately got the home under contract once they agreed to the price reduction.

-So, there’s still plenty of price appreciation there.
-And, by them being willing to be strategic and sacrifice a little to get it under contract, they are able to move now, and they’ll realize savings on the buy side.
+There is still plenty of price appreciation built in for most people.
+And so, by them being willing to be strategic and sacrifice a little to get their home under contract, they are now able to move, and they’ll realize savings on the buy side.

-And it’s easier to do that now (drop price by a little to meet the market) than when everyone will be lowering their prices in the next several months because then you’ll have more competition.
+And sellers, it’s much easier to do that now (drop price by a little to meet the market) than when everyone else starts lowering their prices in the next several months.
+Because then, you’ll have more competition.

 The moral of the story: If you price your property right, you can still make a move.